Chart Color Schemes

 Cultural Diversity

-White Gum Valley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in White Gum Valley was found to be above average when compared nationally for a number of language and cultural background related metrics

-White Gum Valley had a higher cultural diversity than most local areas, with 17.2% speaking a language other than English at home and 30.3% born overseas.
-Christianity was the predominant religion, comprising 35.3%.
-Judaism was overrepresented at 0.1%, compared to 0.3% in Greater Perth.
+White Gum Valley has a higher cultural diversity than most local areas, with 17.2% of its residents speaking a language other than English at home and 30.3% born overseas.
+Christianity is the predominant religion in White Gum Valley, accounting for 35.3% of the population.
+Notably, Judaism is overrepresented, comprising 0.1% compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity